Lakewood Post Office — 1946-1976

 “The Lighthouse — Unusual Sea Foods, Steak and Chicken — Opposite Lakewood Post Office.”

 Post office?
 New to me.
 I looked it up.
 It was just west of Abrams, on Prospect at Kidwell, positioned diagonally across the lot.
-It was the 13th post office substation in Dallas, and it opened on December 2, 1946, over two years after its approval had been announced.
+It was the 13th post office substation in Dallas, and it opened on December 2, 1946, over two years after its approval had been announced, during the war, in August, 1944.

 (I’m not sure I was aware developers leased property to the federal government.
 B. E. McCleskey lived in the Pasadena area of Lakewood and seems to have spent his 30-year career as a general contractor who also bought, sold, and developed both commercial and residential properties in and around this part of East Dallas.
 When he began his career, he had an office on Gaston in the new Lakewood Shopping Center; at the time of his death in 1956, his office was right next door to the post office on land which, presumably, he still owned.)